 Looking forward to seeing you soon!

-Diarmuid – Daniel – Louise
+Diarmuid – Martin – Louise

 A sponsor stands behind the candidate for Confirmation at the Confirmation ceremony and places their hand on the shoulder of the candidate as a sign that they will support them in living out their baptismal promises.
 However, the role of the sponsor is not just for one day.